spinningcat/document-base-and-code-base/README.md

 # document-base-and-code-base

-bounch of codes and plenty of resources
+bunch of codes and plenty of resources

 ### **Learning Jquery**
 ##### **For learning jquery.**